Euclid preparation. XCII. Controlling angular systematics in the Euclid spectroscopic galaxy sample: A classification of systematics

 If photometry is used to select the spectroscopic sample (for instance to limit interlopers), the uncertainty in the photometry must be propagated to the random catalogue, which in its standard version assumes exact magnitudes.
 While some effects of over- or under-deblending, if significant, may require specific strategies, propagating the error in photometry may simply require us to perturb the magnitudes of deep field galaxies when injecting them into the master random catalogue; this alone would reproduce any Malmquist-like bias due to selection based on photometry.

 As a matter of fact, no information from the EWS is used to construct the random catalogue, so there is no guarantee that $\overline{n}_{\rm r}(z)=N_{\rm r}\, \overline{n}_{\rm o}(z)$ at all redshifts.
 A failure to achieve this equality would be a clear sign of some problems in the pipeline and would prompt a reassessment of the systematics budget and of the construction of the random catalogue (see Sect.~\ref{sec:realistic}).
 However, this equality can be reached only up to the uncertainty due to EDS sample variance; once this level of agreement is reached, it is legitimate to rescale the number of random galaxies so that the random number density $n_{\rm r}(z)$ is exactly equal to $N_{\rm r}\,\overline{n}_{\rm o}(z)$.
 Any effect that perturbs the average number density by less than the sample variance of the EDS cannot be recognised with this test.
+Finally, sample variance of the EWS results in an uncertainty in the true number counts $\Phi(f)$, but these enter the observed density (Eq.~\ref{eq:obsdens_correct}) as a product with $\Comp$, so their uncertainty propagates to the uncertainty in the calibration of the detection model.